Signs & Symptoms of Huffing Inhalants

 Short-Term and Long-Term Effects

 In the short-term, the person who is huffing paint may develop redness in and around the eyes.
-According to the National Institute on Drug Abuse, the individual may also experience dizziness, confusion, lack of coordination, belligerence, lethargy, muscle weakness, and stupor as a result of inhaling toluene.
+According to the National Institute on Drug Abuse, the individual may also experience:

 The article from the Journal of Drug and Alcohol Research indicates that long-term toluene abuse can result in cognitive impairment, including inability to concentrate, lowered IQ, memory loss, and impaired judgment.
 Damage to the brain’s white matter can also occur, causing neurological problems.
 Liver toxicity, kidney damage, and heart failure are also often found in people who have engaged in long-term, chronic paint huffing.

 Emergency treatment may be necessary for people who have experienced acute inhalant intoxication by huffing paint.
-For chronic users, addiction treatment generally involves therapy and other education and instruction to help the individual learn to manage triggers and cravings for continued inhalant abuse.
-These therapies may include:
+For chronic users, addiction treatment generally involves therapy to help the individual learn to manage triggers and cravings for continued inhalant abuse.
+These addiction therapies may include:

 • Cognitive Behavioral Therapy